openalloc/SwiftDetailer/README.md

 On macOS, ctrl-click (or right-click) on a row to invoke the context menu.
 On iOS, swipe the row to invoke the menu.

-For a full implementation, see the _DetailerDemo_ project (link below).
+For a full implementation, with ability to add new records, see the _DetailerDemo_ project (link below).
 It extends the example with operations to add new records, delete records, and validate input.

 It shows _Detailer_ used with `LazyVGrid` and `Table` containers.